thedude0606/options_copy_TB/PROGRESS.md

 - Potential performance bottlenecks when processing large option chains
 - Inconsistent data formats in Schwab API responses requiring additional validation
 - Recommendation data may show incomplete information for certain symbols or market conditions
+- Implied volatility calculation may not converge for deep in-the-money or out-of-the-money options
+- Authentication flow may require manual intervention in some environments

 ## Next Steps